CCUS is tipped to be a major technology in 2050. What is it, why is it needed and how does it work?

 Captured CO2 can be used to make a multitude of materials.
 It can be converted to building materials such as concrete (mineralisation), used to make plastics via polymerisation as a feedstock for microalgae that is converted to biofuels, among others.

-However, these processes can be very energy intensive.
+These processes can be very energy intensive.
 The additional cost of using CO2, as well as the waste produced in making new materials, can impact the viability of CCU projects.

-Alternatively, CO2 can be used directly in commercial processes such as food and drink, horticulture and in enhanced oil recovery.
+CO2 can also be used directly in commercial processes such as food and drink, horticulture and in enhanced oil recovery.
 In food and drink, CO2 can be used to carbonate drinks, freeze and chill food and in packaging.
 In horticulture, it can be added to greenhouses to enhance the production of crops that use CO2 in photosynthesis.

-However, the main use for CO2 today is enhanced oil recovery, a process to increase the maximum amount of oil and gas that can be extracted from a site.
+The main use for CO2 today is enhanced oil recovery, a process to increase the maximum amount of oil and gas that can be extracted from a site.
 By injecting CO2 into the reservoir, more hydrocarbons are forced out than would be otherwise.
 The additional revenue of these fuels imparts a value on the CO2 used to extract them; to compete other uses of CO2 will also need to produce economic value.

 Storing captured CO2 – geologically, minerally or in oceans – prevents it from entering the atmosphere and contributing to climate change.